ErgoAI/.github/profile/README.md

 * Compiling the ErgoAI studio using a clone of the `Studio_fidji` repository.

 The full details are given in Appendix A of [ErgoAI Reasoner User's Manual](https://drive.google.com/file/d/1UzI2bV7DwSOWvmZBKZY-bhyEvbZVmCt-/view?usp=share_link).

+## Reporting Bugs

+* Bugs in ErgoAI Reasoner: please report by creating a new issue in Github's Issue Tracker of the  [ErgoEngine](../../../ErgoEngine) repository.

+* Bugs in the operations of the ErgoAI Studio: create a new issue in Github's Issue Tracker of the  [Studio_fidji](../../../Studio_fidji) repository.